 Near Me Tayside – presentation by Ross Jamieson on the roll out of videoconsulting to outpatient clinics

 ViCo Study – Professor Brian McKinstry’s summary of an academic study into the use of Attend Anywhere by GPs in Lothian

 NHS Tayside is about to roll out the Near Me initiative to around eight outpatient clinics, and many more will follow.
 That means patients will have a choice of physically going to Ninewells

 or other clinics, or consulting a clinician from home, work or school.
 Edinburgh University’s Professor Brian McKinstry (pictured above) led a research study into the use of videoconsulting by GPs in Lothian.
 The results were positive and negative …

 Ross Jamieson is a key figure in the NHS Tayside Near Me project and works with the TOPS team (Transforming Out Patient Services).
 His role is eHealth Service Delivery Manager.
-Ross will describe the scope of the Near Me scheme and the technical challenges which have already been over come to make videoconsulting happen.
+Ross described the scope of the Near Me scheme and the technical challenges which have already been over come to make videoconsulting happen.

 Blood Pressure Monitoring

 Professor McKinstry is at the heart of the Scottish Government’s campaign to scale up blood pressure monitoring at home.
 Statistics suggest that 1.2 million appointments are made for blood pressure monitoring, which arguably could be done more effectively at home, away from “white coat syndrome” and other pressures.
-The Florence team from Angus Health & Social Care Partnership will also be on hand to demonstrate a simple system for home health monitoring of blood pressure and many other signs.
+The Florence team from Angus Health & Social Care Partnership were on hand to demonstrate a simple system for home health monitoring of blood pressure and many other signs.

 How to Book